Microbiology/Helpful_Lab_Materials/WeeklyReports/WeeklyReportExample.md

 * Akkermansia (genus)

-## *C diff* Virome Dynamics in mice

-I started the ~3 week long mouse experiment in which I am taking a stool sample every 12 hours for 5 days before and after C diff infection.
-Not a whole lot to report for now, other than that it is underway and I pray I do not have a problem with C diff infection contamination when the time comes.

 ## Phage-Bacteria Interaction Prediction

 My script for predicting phage - bacteria associations using my protein network database is coming along nicely in my "down time".
 Right now I tried running it on my laptop because it is easier and I have the needed permissions, but I need to move it over to FLUX.
 Unfortunately I am having problems with the permissions so that is still a work in progress.